-- Before Servicing, turn off electrical power to boiler at service switch.
+- 1. Before Servicing, turn off electrical power to boiler at service switch.
 Close manual gas valve to turn off gas supply to boiler. - 2.
-Cleaning Flue passages between boiler sections. - a.
-Any buildup of sediment or aluminum oxide (white powdery or flaky substance) in the flue passages must be cleaned as follows: - b.
-Remove jacket front and top panels.
+Cleaning Flue passages between boiler sections. - A. Any buildup of sediment or aluminum oxide (white powdery or flaky substance) in the flue passages must be cleaned as follows: - B. Remove jacket front and top panels.
 Disconnect condensate drain line from the barbed fitting on the bottom of the boiler.
 Keep the open end of the drain line above the water level in the condensate trap to prevent the trap from draining.
 Disconnect pressure switch hose from barbed fitting on gas valve.
-Disconnect 11⁄2 x 2" flexible coupling from air inlet.
-Disconnect air by-pass (1⁄2" transparent vinyl tube) from the bottom of the mixer.

-- c.
-Remove air baffle from 1% z" x 2" flexible coupling and clean air baffle if necessary.
-Refer to repair parts diagram, mixer and pressure switch assembly. - d.
-Confirm that manual gas valve is closed and disconnect gas line to gas valve at union.
-Disconnect wires to gas valve. and igniter. - e.
-Loosen but do not remove five (5) nuts attaching mixer assembly to boiler.
+Disconnect $1\frac{1}{2} \ge 2^{\circ}$ flexible coupling from air inlet.
+Disconnect air by-pass ( $\frac{1}{2}^{\circ}$ transparent vinyl tube) from the bottom of the mixer. - C. Remove air baffle from 1⁄2" x 2" flexible coupling and clean air baffle if necessary.
+Refer to repair parts diagram, mixer and pressure switch assembly. - D. Confirm that manual gas valve is closed and disconnect gas line to gas valve at union.
+Disconnect wires to gas valve. and igniter. - E. Loosen but do not remove five (5) nuts attaching mixer assembly to boiler.
 Remove two (2) igniter screws and very carefully remove the igniter.
-Use care when removing the igniter, it is very brittle!! - f.
-Remove five (5) nuts and remove mixer assembly.
-Remove burner and mixer gasket. - g.
-Aluminum oxide deposits are water soluble and may be rinsed away with spraying or running water.
-Before rinsing, connect a '/z" I.D. hose to the barbed fitting on the bottom of the boiler and run the hose to a bucket or drain. - h.
-After rinsing, remove any remaining loosened sediment using a shop vacuum with a snorkel attachment. - i Inspect burner for any foreign matter in the flame ports or inside the burner.
-Any foreign matter should be removed by blowing with compressed air or vacuuming. - Inspect interior of mixer for any signs of sediment or aluminum oxide and clean if necessary. - k.
-Reinstall burner and mixer gasket and position mixer assembly over studs.
-Install five (5) nuts but do not tighten.
-Reinstall igniter and igniter gasket and fasten with two (2) screws.
-Use care when installing the igniter.
-It is very brittle!!
-Tighten five (5) nuts holding mixer assembly.
+Use care when removing the igniter, it is very brittle! - F. Remove five (5) nuts and remove mixer assembly.
+Remove burner and mixer gasket. - G. Aluminum oxide deposits are water soluble and may be rinsed away with spraying or running water.
+Before rinsing, connect a 1⁄2" I.D. hose to the barbed fitting on the bottom of the boiler and run the hose to a bucket or drain.